MingyuYang-Yale/BENG469/FA23/Lab3-scRNAseq-CellCommunication/README.md

 ### CellPhoneDB

-First let's explore the cellphoneDB's online interactive portal[https://www.cellphonedb.org/](https://www.cellphonedb.org/).
+First let's explore the cellphoneDB's online interactive portal. [https://www.cellphonedb.org/](https://www.cellphonedb.org/)

 We will run the analysis in a python jupyter notebook using google colab, click the badge below to launch the notebook: